It's worth focusing on what's good and what works and doing it seriously.

 LUT University has been close to Rönkön's heart for decades.
 He studied there and was already interested in making a difference and combining academia and business during his studies.

-- I was a student union representative in many places and gained the kind of experience that made me dare to take on demanding jobs at a young age, which has had a decisive impact on my later career.
+- I was already a member of the student union's board during my studies, which gave me access to many things that would not have been possible through student status alone, says Rönkkö.- I was a student union representative in many places and gained the kind of experience that made me dare to take on demanding jobs at a young age, which has had a decisive impact on my later career.

 Rönkkö says that his strong ties to the region have been maintained partly because of his birthplace, Parikkala, but above all the good education he received at the university has kept him closely involved in the activities of LUT.
 He feels that he is paying back the good he once received.

-- I was chairman of the LUT board for 12 years, says Rönkkö.
+- I was chairman of the LUT board for 12 years, says Rönkkö.- I quit when my wife said it was time.

 LUT University is bigger in impact than its size